How do Mushrooms Support the Immune System?

 Mushrooms-for-Immune-system

-We’re all looking for an extra boost to keep us protected from colds and flu.
-You, like many others, may have tried a variety of natural alternatives to give you the upper hand over contagious infections.
-But supplements, vitamins, or foods that manage to reliably shorten the duration of an infection (or avoid it altogether) are few.
+We’re all seeking an extra boost to protect us from colds and flu.
+Like many others, you may have tried various natural dietary supplements to give you the upper hand over contagious infections.
+But few mushroom supplements, vitamins, or foods manage to reliably shorten the duration of an infection (or avoid it altogether).

-Yet, there's one organism – that predates all other life forms on land and has evolved to be a master of survival — that has a matrix of compounds sophisticated enough to comprehensively support our immune system vitals: Fungi and in this case mushrooms.
+Yet, there's one edible mushroom—that predates all other life forms on land and has evolved to be a master of survival—that has a matrix of compounds sophisticated enough to comprehensively support our immune system vitals: fungi and, in this case, certain mushrooms.

 A strong and healthy immune system is a fundamental building block of good health regardless of the time of year.
-It plays an active role in regulating a host of essential functions, including mood and mental health, the gastrointestinal system, and vitality.
+It regulates essential functions, including mood and mental health, the gastrointestinal system, and vitality.

 mug with glasses and tissues

-For thousands of years, medicinal mushrooms have been used across cultures to help boost the immune system and fight off colds and flu.
-In particular, Eastern medicine practitioners have known of the healing and regenerative properties of mushrooms for millennia.
+For thousands of years, mushroom extracts from functional mushrooms such as shiitake mushrooms, reishi mushrooms, and turkey tail mushrooms have been used across cultures to help boost the immune defense to fight off colds and flu.
+In particular, traditional Chinese medicine practitioners have long known the health-promoting effects and health benefits of edible mushroom.
 Finally, scientific research in the West is catching up.

 How The Immune System Fights Viral Infections

-It's important to understand that there are different types of bodily immune response to illness, and these come from the innate and adaptive immune systems.
+It's important to understand that different bodily immune responses to illness come from the innate and adaptive immune systems.

 Innate Immune Defence Systems

-The innate immune system is our first line of protection against infection.
-Its initial defense includes outer protection from pathogens through our skin, cilia, mucous membranes, and gut.¹
+The innate immune defense is our first line of protection against infection.
+Its initial defense includes outer protection from pathogens through our skin, cilia, mucous membranes, and gut.[1]

-When a virus makes it past this outer protection, our innate immune system goes to work with its second line of defense.
-This is done by moving inflammatory cells to the site of infection or activating defense cells that are already there.
+When a virus passes this outer protection, our innate immune defense system works with its second line of defense.
+This is done by moving inflammatory cells to the site of infection or activating defense cells already there.

 Mushrooms stimulate immune system cells

-Bioactive compounds in medicinal mushrooms have shown to stimulate the production and activity of key immune system cells such as Natural Killer cells, T cells, B cells, and macrophages.
+Bioactive compounds in mushroom immune support have been shown to stimulate the production and activity of key immune system cells such as Natural Killer cells, T cells, B cells, and macrophages.

 Adaptive Immune Defense Systems

-If your innate immune system isn’t able to fight off the infection, that’s when the adaptive immune system kicks in.
+If your innate immune defense system can’t fight off the infection, that’s when the adaptive immune system kicks in.

-This system takes longer to activate (four to seven days after exposure to a pathogen) when there is an infection the body is trying to fight.
-However, when it is needed, the adaptive immune system can provide a more targeted, precision response.
-However, both the innate and adaptive systems often work together.
+This system takes longer to activate (four to seven days after exposure to a pathogen) when the body is trying to fight an infection.
+However, when needed, the adaptive immune defense system can provide a more targeted, precise response.
+Both the innate and adaptive systems often work together.

 The adaptive immune system has several parts that react in different ways, depending on the place in the body where the infection is.
-For example, the adaptive immune system makes antibodies to destroy pathogens outside the cells that are circulating in the blood and body fluids.¹
+For example, the adaptive immune defense system makes antibodies to destroy pathogens outside the cells circulating in the blood and body fluids.[1]

-The body creates a cell-mediated response to get rid of pathogens inside the tissue.
+The body creates a cell-mediated response to eliminate pathogens inside the tissue.
 These parts of the adaptive defense include T lymphocytes, B lymphocytes, antibodies as soluble proteins in the blood, and cytokines in the blood and tissue.

 How Your Body Develops Immunity to a Pathogen

-It’s your adaptive immune system where immune defense to specific infections develops.
-The cells can “remember” invaders they’ve already had contact with, and the defense response can then be quicker with each successive exposure.¹ This is why you only get sick with a certain virus strain and subtype of Influenza A once, and you’re then immune to it.
+It’s your adaptive immune system where defense to specific infections develops.
+The cells can “remember” invaders they’ve already had contact with, and the defense response can then be quicker with each successive exposure.[1]
+This is why you only get sick with a certain virus strain and subtype of Influenza A once, and you’re immune to it.

-Most vaccinations work in the same way, by introducing a version of a pathogen to the body, so that T cells and antibodies develop, with memory cells as well.
-When and if this pathogen is encountered in daily living, the body already has natural defenses against it, and your immune system can quickly eliminate it.
+Most vaccinations work similarly by introducing a version of a pathogen to the body so that T cells and antibodies develop, along with memory cells.
+When and if this pathogen is encountered daily, the body already has natural defenses against it, and your immune defense system can quickly eliminate it.

 Mushrooms Antiviral

-Medicinal mushrooms can help with your body’s immune response by working to strengthen and support it’s natural defense processes.
+Functional mushrooms can help your body’s immune defense by strengthening and supporting its natural defense processes.

-It’s well established that medicinal mushrooms are effective immune system modulators and immune cell activators.
-These fungi have a direct impact on your body’s production and use of Natural Killer cells, T cells, B cells, antibodies, macrophages, and cytokines.2 These cells are all part of the immune system and play a role in your body’s ability to fight off infection.
+It’s well established that functional mushrooms are effective immune defense system modulators and immune cell activators.
+These fungi directly impact your body’s production and use of Natural Killer cells, T cells, B cells, antibodies, macrophages, and cytokines.[2]

-For example, the medicinal compounds of certain mushroom varieties are known to modify cytokines, which are both pro and anti-inflammatory messengers secreted by immune cells.
+For example, the functional compounds of certain mushroom varieties are known to modify cytokines, which are both pro and anti-inflammatory messengers secreted by immune cells.
 Certain cytokines can suppress white blood cells and make you more susceptible to getting sick.
-However, mushrooms can help to reduce the inflammatory response caused by cytokines and allow for T cells, B cells, and antibodies to work more effectively.3,14
+However, mushrooms can help reduce the inflammatory response caused by cytokines and allow T cells, B cells, and antibodies to work more effectively.[3,14]

-There are many studies showing that mushrooms can stimulate or suppress different anti-inflammatory and pro-inflammatory cytokines.4 Immunomodulation is the ability of the body’s immune system to respond intelligently to any biological circumstances in the body:
+There are many studies showing that mushrooms can stimulate or suppress different anti-inflammatory and pro-inflammatory cytokines.[4]
+Immunomodulation is the ability of the body’s immune defense system to respond intelligently to any biological circumstances in the body:

 “Mushrooms can increase inflammatory cytokines in the start of an infection (which is what you need actually to fight off a virus naturally) but then are extremely anti-inflammatory in the second half.
 Herbs and mushrooms are immune modulators, meaning they can adjust how they are affecting the body based on need in the moment."